RodeWayne/SR-FoT/README.md

 # SR-FoT
-Official code for paper "SR-FoT: A Syllogistic-Reasoning Framework of Thought for Large Language Models Tackling Knowledge-based Reasoning tasks"
+Official code for paper "SR-FoT: A Syllogistic-Reasoning Framework of Thought for Large Language Models Tackling Knowledge-based Reasoning tasks".

 The complete project will be coming soon.